SindieCastro/Analyzing_Rents/README.md

 # Analyzing_Rents
+This is a work in progress

+## Purpose
-Create a UserForm and a Dashboard to calculate and visualize monthly rents
+Create a UserForm and a Dashboard to calculate and visualize monthly rents as well as monthly expenses.